EthicalML/awesome-production-machine-learning/README.md

 # Awesome production machine learning

-This repository contains a curated list of awesome open source libraries that will help you deploy, monitor, version, scale, and secure your production machine learning 🚀
+This repository contains a curated list of awesome open source libraries that will help you deploy, monitor, version, scale and secure your production machine learning 🚀

 ## Quick links to sections in this page